- Doing Business Here

 - Ready to start your Fairfax County business?
 Attend one of our Entrepreneurship 101 workshops.

-- Visit the Small Business Datebook for events and classes of special interest to small, minority- and woman-owned businesses and entrepreneurs.
+- Check out the FCEDA calendar for events and classes of special interest to small, minority- and woman-owned businesses and entrepreneurs.

 - For additional resources on how to start a business in Fairfax County, visit our Business Start-Up Resources page.